The EHIC and GHIC Explained

 The GHIC Card, what is it?

-The UK GHIC is a free card that allows free or reduced-cost state medically necessary care during a temporary stay in the European Union (EU) and Switzerland.
+The UK GHIC is a free card that allows free or reduced-cost state medically necessary care during a temporary stay in the European Economic Area (EEA), Montengro, Australia, Jersey, Guernsey, the Isla of Man, St Helena, Tristan and Ascension and Switzerland.

 The UK GHIC provides cover for fewer countries than the previous EHIC, there are currently 3 countries that will not accept the new UK GHIC; Norway, Iceland or Liechtenstein.
 These countries were previously covered with the EHIC.
 If you are visiting these countries, make sure you have appropriate travel insurance in place to cover your healthcare and pre-existing conditions.

-How do I get a new UK GHIC or UK EHIC Card?
+How do I get a new UK GHIC Card?

-To get your new UK GHIC or UK EHIC card please visit the NHS website.
+To get your new UK GHIC card please visit the NHS website.

 Do children need one?